mantrabrain/yatra/readme.txt

 Yes, Yatra WordPress Travel plugin is designed to work with any themes that have been coded following WordPress guidelines.

-= Do you have any written documentation about Yatra WordPress plugin?
+= Do you have any written documentation about the Yatra WordPress plugin?

 Yes, we have.
 Check out this [documentation](https://wpyatra.com/docs/?ref=wporg)